Stroke - risk factorsPreventing stroke; Stroke - prevention; CVA - prevention; TIA - prevention

-- Your genes or race.
+- Your genes and race.
 If your parents had a stroke, you are at higher risk.
-African-Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk.
+African Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk.

-A very weak heart and some abnormal heartbeats can also cause blood clots.
+A very weak heart and abnormal heart rhythm, such as atrial fibrillation, can also cause blood clots.

 Risk Factors You Can Change

-Some risks for heart disease that you CAN change are:
+Some risk factors for stroke that you can change are: